last updated in May 2019

 Cultural relations are wide-ranging and encompass a broad spectrum of exchange programmes and private initiatives.
 Every year, hundreds of thousands of people travel across the Atlantic – as participants in the numerous exchange programmes or as artists and performers, as scientists and academics, as well as school and college students or simply as tourists.
 Germany remains one of the most popular destinations for students from the United States.
 The more than 200 German-American town twinning arrangements are a key part of cultural exchange.
 In 2018 Leipzig and Houston are celebrating 25 years of vibrant and successful partnership.

 In order to further intensify the civil-society dialogue across the Atlantic, the Federal Foreign Office in conjunction with the Goethe-Institut and the Federation of German Industries initiated the Year of German-American Friendship (Deutschlandjahr USA) 2018/19, which was launched under the motto “Wunderbar Together” in October 2018, with a number of events taking place in various states.
-Well over 1000 events with 200 partners will be held with the aim of reaching people in all parts of the United States, including groups which have previously been less of a focus of transatlantic exchange.
+More than 1.500 events with 200 partners will be held with the aim of reaching people in all parts of the United States, including groups which have previously been less of a focus of transatlantic exchange.
 Continuing throughout the year, events spotlighting a wide variety of thematic areas, ranging from freedom, diversity, responsibility, migration, the spread of digital technology and the future of work to the role of German heritage as well as German culture and lifestyle will take place in all fifty states.
 Find out more at https://de.wunderbartogether.org/.